Axion Clouds around Neutron Stars: Sensitivity

 In order to estimate the observability of transient decays one must know the transient event rate, since this effectively defines the typical distances of transients from Earth.
 The lifetime of progenitor main sequence stars, $\tau_{\rm CC} \approx 55 \, \textrm{Myr} \, (M / 8 \, M_\odot)^{-2.5}$, and the characteristic timescale required for neutron stars to cross the death line, $\tau_{\rm NS} \approx 10 \, \rm Myr$, are negligible on cosmological timescales.
 As a result, we can assume the transient rate follows the cosmological CCSNe rate, $R_{\rm CC}(z) = \xi \psi(z)$.
 Here $\psi(z)$ is the star formation rate and $\xi = 6.8 \times 10^{-3} \, M_\odot^{-1}$ is the efficiency to form CCSNe, which we compute using the Salpeter initial mass function.
 For $\psi(z)$ we adopt the best-fit function to UV and IR galaxy surveys derived in~\cite{Madau2014}, giving us a CCSNe rate of

 Only a fraction, $f_{\rm obs}$, of transients will be observable from redshift $z$.
 Here, we estimate this as the fraction of our ten sampled pulsars that would have a peak transient flux density above the thresholds defined at the start of this section.
-We plot $f_{\rm obs}$ as a function of redshift and axion mass in Fig.~\ref{fig:ObsHist} for various axion-photon couplings; here we have neglected the impact of red-shifting of the central frequency, as for the couplings of interest observable transients tend to be concentrated toward low redshifts where this effect is negligible.
+We plot $f_{\rm obs}$ as a function of redshift and axion mass in Fig.~\ref{fig:ObsHist} for various axion-photon couplings; here we have neglected the impact of redshifting of the central frequency, as for the couplings of interest observable transients tend to be concentrated toward low redshifts where this effect is negligible.
+One can observe a similar scaling with coupling in $f_{\rm obs}$ as was seen in Fig.~\ref{fig:FluxEvol_1NS} -- notice hereby that at $m_a = 10^5 \, \rm eV$ conversions are closest to the neutron star and thereby most adiabatic, leading to a relatively sharp decrease in $f_{\rm obs}$ when one moves to large couplings.
 It is worth mentioning that our estimates of $f_{\rm obs}$ are based on a small population of only ten samples -- it is possible that a small number of rare events (with $f_{\rm obs} \ll 10\%$) actually dominate the total event rate, since such events could be observable to much larger distances.
 The computational complexity of evaluating transient events for large populations of neutron stars unfortunately makes estimating the tails of this distribution currently unfeasible, and so we defer a more detailed study of a larger population to future work.